-In the event that vessels fishing in NAFO waters are obliged to maintain production logbooks, observers and inspectors engaged in their duties may have occasion to visit production decks in order to view the last haul taken by the vessels.
+In the event that vessels fishing in the NAFO Regulatory Area are obliged to maintain production logbooks, observers and inspectors engaged in their duties may have occasion to visit production decks in order to view the last haul taken by the vessels.
 Such visits would be brief and occasional and consequently should not necessitate the introduction of specific safety measures in addition to those in place to protect the security of the workforce operating there.